cibs-imhans/cibs-imhans.github.io/_pages/workshop.md

 - [Code of Conduct](/coc/) for the selected participants

 ## **Certificates**
-- Certificates can be downloaded from [here] () (https://shabeeshbalan.pythonanywhere.com/) upon completion of the workshop
+- Certificates can be downloaded from [here]()upon completion of the workshop

 ---